-Before any medication may be administered to or by any student during school hours, the Board of Education shall require the written request of the parent/guardian, which shall give permission for such administration and relieve the Board of Education and its employees of liability for administration of medication.
+According to Wall Township Public Schools Board Policy 5330 Administration of Medication, before any medication may be administered to or by any student during school hours, the Board of Education shall require the written request of the parent/guardian, which shall give permission for such administration and relieve the Board of Education and its employees of liability for administration of medication.
 In addition, the Board of Education requires the written order of the prescribing physician, which shall include:

-- 1. The purpose of the medication; - 2.
+- 1. The purpose of the medication: - 2.
 The dosage; - 3.
 The length of time for which the medication is prescribed; - 4.
 The possible side effects of the medication; and, - 5.
 The time at which or the special circumstances under which medication shall be administered.